How is an Appeal Filed?

 Email filings should be sent to email@example.com

-As with any filing, you must serve the other side.
+As with any filing, you must serve the other side with a copy of the appeal, motion, or other filing.

-As with any filing, it must be signed.
+As with any filing, the attached filing shall be signed.
 This can be done by signing the document and scanning the document with the signature.
-This can also be done by “/s/ Name,” so long as the person filing the document signs a paper form of the document and makes that form available for situations where a judge might seek verification of the signature.
+This can also be done by writing or typing “/s/" followed by the filer's name on the signature block, so long as the person filing the document signs a paper form of the document and makes that form available for situations where a judge might seek verification of the signature.

-Upon its receipt of an email filing, the Board will send you an email stating “Received.”
-That email will be your proof of filing.
+Upon its receipt of a filing via email, the Board will send the filing party an email stating “Received.”
+That email will be the proof of filing the appeal, motion, or other filing.

-Filing deadlines will still be enforced and filing dates will be confirmed based on the date and time of the submission.
-In the event an email is received outside of the Board’s normal business hours (8 a.m. to 5:00 p.m., Monday through Friday), it will be considered to have been filed on the next business day.
+Filing deadlines are enforced and filing dates will be confirmed based on the date and time of the submission.
+In the event a filing by email is received outside of the Board’s normal business hours (8 a.m. to 5:00 p.m., Monday through Friday), it will be considered to have been filed on the next business day.

 If you have any questions, please call Andrea Woods at 303-866-5002.

-It depends.
-Evidentiary hearings may be set months from the date of the appeal for various reasons including courtroom availability, the availability of the administrative law judge (ALJ) or the parties, investigations at the Colorado Civil Rights Division, complex discovery issues, jurisdictional motions, completion of the preliminary review process, and other reasons.
+Evidentiary hearings will be set depending on courtroom availability, the availability of the administrative law judge (ALJ) or the parties, investigations at the Colorado Civil Rights Division, complex discovery issues, jurisdictional motions, completion of the preliminary review process, and other factors.
+View a flow chart of the typical hearing process.
 After an evidentiary hearing, the ALJ will issue an initial decision 45 days after the close of the record.
 The parties may request the State Personnel Board to review an ALJ's initial decision.

 Appeals alleging discrimination may be referred to the Colorado Civil Rights Division (CCRD) for investigation of discrimination prior to any further action on the part of the Board.
 The CCRD investigation may take up to 270 days to complete.
 View a flow chart of the process for discrimination claims.